Jacob-Barhak/Presentations/README.md

 * MIDAS2021_Poster: Interactive Poster for MIDAS 2021 annual meeting of COVID-19 Ensemble
 * PyConIsrael2021: Presentation for PyCon Israel 2021 Holoviz Tutorial
 * MIDAS_Webinar: Presentation for MIDAS May Webinar on COVID-19 Ensemble
+* COVID19_Ensemble_Latest - latest presentation of the COVID-19 ensemble model
+* Unit_Mapping_Latest: - latest presentation of the unit mapping project